 My intentions for writing these articles are:

-- Explain technical information about aerogels in simple terms (to the public)
+- Explain technical knowledge about aerogels in simple terms (to the public)

 - Store information and habits for my future self and others (in <7 minutes)